mmoth-kurtis/MMotH-Fenics-UK/docs/pages/mesh_generation_readme.md

 <img src="https://github.com/mmoth-kurtis/MMotH-Fenics-UK/blob/master/docs/pages/images/mesh_image_02.png?raw=true" alt="titlepage" width="800"/>

 Go ahead and exit out of the "Panel WEMSave" box if it appears.
-MeVisLab saves the state the last time this file was opened, and the WEMSave module is the last to be called before exiting.
+MeVisLab saves the last current state of the file previous to closing.
+Since the WEMSave module is the last to be called before exiting, this module appears upon opening.

 First, we need to convert the raw CMR data to the DICOM format:

-* Convert the raw CMR data to the DICOM format:
   * Double click the DicomImport module to open it.
 Navigate to the directory containing the raw CMR images.
   * Specify the folder to save the converted images in the "Target Path" dialogue box.
-* Follow instructions from FEniCS_LV_Segmentation.pdf.
-This should yield a '.stl' file.
-Do this for epi and endo volumes.
+  * Click "Import".
+A window should open as the images are converted, and upon finishing will display the text "Finished, exit status 0".

+* Follow the remaining instructions set out in FEniCS_LV_Segmentation.pdf (currently shown as a sequence of .jpg files here until formatting can be improved).
+This should yield a .stl file defining the endocardium surface.
+The steps should be repeated to also create an epicardium surface.

 <img src="https://github.com/mmoth-kurtis/MMotH-Fenics-UK/blob/master/docs/pages/images/FEniCS_LV_segmentation_Page_03.jpg?raw=true" alt="titlepage" width="800"/>